- Aerial Work

 - Annex VI: Part-NCC: Non-commercial operations with complex motor-powered aircraft (CMPA)

-How can NCC operators prepare themselves for the new European rules?
+How can PART- NCC operators comply with the European rules?

 - Familiarise with the content of the applicable rules of Regulation (EU) No 965/2012 including its amendments.